ANTOINE1128/MovieMagnet/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse for guidance and support in this project and always.
+- A big thanks for Code reviewers for their priceless feedback and reviews
+-
 <p align="right">(<a href="#readme-top">back to top</a>)</p>